YINI-lang/YINI-spec/YINI-Specification.md

 key = value
 ```
 ### 2.4.
 YINI Marker (`@yini`)
-The optional YINI marker (`@yini`) can be added at the very top of a YINI file (if present, it must appear after any shebang line).
+The optional YINI marker (`@yini`) MAY be used and is RECOMMENDED for clarity and identification.
+If present, it MUST be added at the very top of a YINI file (if present, it MUST appear after any shebang line, or comments).

 The marker is case-insensitive: `@yini`, `@YINI`, and `@Yini` are all valid.